• Skip to primary navigation

 Basque cheesecake on brown parchment paper with a slice being lifted out.

-Cheesecake makes a regular appearance for dessert at my house as you may have already seen my Millionaires cheesecake, strawberry cheesecake, or vanilla cheesecake.
+Cheesecake makes a regular appearance for dessert at my house as you may have already seen my lemon curd cheesecake, Millionaires cheesecake, gluten free strawberry cheesecake, or gluten free vanilla cheesecake.

 When I'm looking for something a little simpler without the need to make a base or a slightly lighter cheesecake then this Basque cheesecake is my go-to dessert.
 It only requires 6 ingredients, is super simple to make, and gluten free!